 When designing a Summary View, Spiro Reports offers a wide range of options to customize the view to suit your needs.
-In this section we will discuss about various options provided by Spiro Reports to customize a Summary View that you create.
+In this section we will discuss various options provided by Spiro Reports to customize a Summary View that you create.

 Spiro Reports allows you to customize the appearance of the Summary View (like adding description, hiding row numbers etc..).